act-rules/act-rules.github.io/_rules/css-orientation-lock-media-queries-b33eff.md

 #### Failed Example 2

-A page, where orientation is locked via `style` specified on the `head`.
+A page, where orientation is locked via `style` specified in the `head`.

 ```html
 <html lang="en">